roberto-arista/Sidebear/README.md

 ![](./_images/Sidebear_Icon.png)
 <br />
-Robofont extension for manipulating your glyph’s sidebearings.
+A RoboFont extension for quickly manipulating your glyph’s sidebearings.
 <br />
 Sidebear installs itself in your Inspector, underneath the Glyph Info pane.
 <br />